-Dear readers: This writing referrers to the year 2006 as we bid adieu to India and flew to Qatar finding our bread after the oil here.
-A comparative presentation of the life in Bangalore and in Doha is what you find here, and with a pinch of humour.
+Dear readers: This referrers to the year 2006 as we bid adieu to India and flew to Qatar finding our bread after the oil here.
+From the garden city Bangalore to the desert of Qatar.

-It was that red winged Gulf Airlines that I flew on from the Garden City of India to this Desert called Doha, my home for past 7 years. (for those who are not aware, Garden City of India is Bangalore.).
+It was that red winged Gulf Airlines that I flew on from the Garden City of India to this Desert called Doha, my home for past 7 years.
 Only off late I have stopped abusing the airlines that delayed the take off by more than an hour, in turn logged me in mess of missing my transit flight to Doha.
 A frenzy 24 hours in two other gulf states, courtesy airlines, with my toddler, feeding her whatsoever available in the airports, finally landed in Doha Airport in the middle of winter February night.
 The real part of new me in new place began in black and white.

 After a hustle bustle of so called journey, the arrival in Doha International Airport even today sends in that very air in me.
 I can stand there blinking at the very sight that went blur to my sight that day, with same propensity even now.
 People weren't running, instead appeared calm, no noise.
 Huge built Arabs with utmost respect to women like me with child in hand, greeted.
 Most attires around were either white[men] or full black [women].
 Some hardly showed their eyes.
 My heart fainted with respect shown to ladies, in the airport.
 Waiver of long queues was big relief.
 Remember unlike in Bangalore airport not one apart from porter bothered to notice I was managing 12kg handbag with 12kg baby with me.